scrtlabs/secret-contracts/README.md

 # Secret Contracts

-This repository showcases example secret contracts such as secret voting, secret auctions, and secret TCRs.
+This repository showcases example secret contracts such as secret voting and secret auctions.
 This repository is very much a work in progress and expect it to be updated almost daily.

 # Design Features:

 Voting: Locked token-weighting(similar to the PLCR model), support for multiple timed polls, custom quorum percentages.
 Auction: Simple sealed bid auction.
-TCRs: WIP

 # Instructions: